atrisovic/weather-panel.github.io/tutorial-content/content/netcdfs-and-basic-coding.md

 (content:netcdfs-and-basic-coding)=
-# Weather and Climate Data Basics
+# Weather and climate data basics
 Before we get into how to choose, download, and work with specific weather and climate data, in this section, we will introduce a commonly-used data format for weather and climate data, and cover basic data loading and plotting skills.

-## The NetCDF Data Format
+## The NetCDF data format

 We start this section with a guide to the [NetCDF](https://climatedataguide.ucar.edu/climate-tools/NetCDF) format, a common data format used for weather and climate data.
 Most weather and climate datasets will be published primarily or additionally in the NetCDF format.
 It's efficient, self-describing, and supported in major programming languages (though some software packages commonly used in economics, such as STATA, may require pre-processing the data into another format - `.csv`, etc.).
 If you get familiar with the commands to read the [header](content:netcdf-header) and access data in the language you’re most comfortable with, you will be able to work with most existing climate or weather datasets.